 Walk, Joseph.
 Kurzbiographien zur Geschichte der Juden 1918–1945, München/New York/London/Paris: 1988, 184.

-Archives: Leo Baeck Institute, New York: Hannah Karminski Collection.
+Archives: Leo Baeck Institute, New York and Jerusalem: Hannah Karminski Collection.